alantech/iasql/engine/README.md

 #### SQL script

+There are two ways to use the iasql-on-iasql script as it currently stands: first-time spin-up of a new AWS account, and follow-up updates

+#### First-Time Spin-Up

 The `/src/script/iasql-on-iasql.sql` script runs all the stored procedures calls necessary to create IaSQL.
-The first time all the resources will be inserted in database and created on AWS using `db apply`.
+The first time all the resources will be inserted in database and created on AWS using `apply`.

 The current stored procedures have being created to run one time and the following will do nothing if you try to create the same resource again in order to avoid resource duplication.
 The stored procuedures related to `aws_ecs` module are the exception to this rule, specifically, the `create_container_definition`, `create_task_definition` and `create_ecs_service` procedures.